pumpncode/Cosmos/README.md

 Includes:

-Holiday Pack: A small modpack to get into the holiday spirit!
+- Holiday Pack: A small modpack to get into the holiday spirit!

-Artists & Credits:
+## ARTISTS & CREDITS:

 ### Neato (lead)